BigBirdsThigh/WorkReportGenerator/README.md

 Output
 ------
-The script creats subfolders inside of the *PanelReports* folder for each part list that exists, it then creates two reports.
+In scripts you can edit Keys.txt to add, remove or edit issue codes as you see fit The script creats subfolders inside of the *PanelReports* folder for each part list that exists, it then creates two reports.
 1. The full onordered and unfiltered list of every part
 2. A list only containing any part not tagged as completed, this list is sorted to have parts labelled IMPOSSIBLE first, then the NOT ATTEMPTED parts and lastly the ATTEMPTING parts